Table of Contents

 The Bug Out Bag Checklist

-Each member of the group should have their own bag if they are old enough to carry one.
-Avoid having one person carry the water and one the food and so on.
+Each group member should have their own bag if they are old enough to carry one.
+Avoid one person carrying the water and one the food and so on.
+Instead, all members should have the survival tool kit in their bags.
+So, even if one gets lost, he can survive until he’s rescued.

 - Each pack needs three days’ supply of H2O, which for hydration only is 1.5 gallons (two quarts daily)